 g) Set up or collaborate in an operational-level grievance mechanism(s).

 The organisation should set up, or participate in, operational-level grievance mechanism(s).
 For human rights this can be administered by partners and/or in collaboration with specialist organisations, human rights experts, or relevant stakeholders.

-For Safeguarding, the organisation should ensure the availability of an operational-level mechanism.
+For Safeguarding, the organisation should set up an operational-level mechanism.